SleepinWei/cg_labs/lab1/lab1.md

 In this lab, you should

-* implement two functions in `main.cpp`.
+* implement two functions in `include/algorithm.cpp`.
 The places where you should fill your code in are marked with `\\TODO:`
-  * In `func1`, you should implement bresenham algorithm to draw a circle.
+  * In class `DDA`, you should implement DDA algorithm to draw a circle.
-  * In `func2`, you should implement DDA algorithm to draw a circle.
+  * In class `Bresham`, you should implement bresenham algorithm to draw a circle.

 * compare the performance of two algorithms and explain why the gap of performance exists.